 Head Coach Joseph Abarr

-Prior to being named head varsity coach, Joe spent three seasons (2014-2016) as a volunteer assistant to Coach Leo Duggan and worked primarily with the team's hitters and catchers.
+The 2021 season will be Coach Abarr's fifth season as head varsity coach for Oliver Ames baseball.
+He has a record of 30-17 in his initial two seasons with two tournament appearances.
+The team made it to the same rounds in 2017 and 2019 and reached the State Quarter Finals for each.
+Joe also teaches history at Oliver Ames.
+Prior to being named head varsity coach, Joe spent three seasons (2014-2016) as a volunteer assistant to longtime Coach Leo Duggan and worked primarily with the team's hitters and catchers.
 He previously served as head coach of girls softball at Exeter-West Greenwich Regional School in 2010 and 2011.
 The team won the Division II State Title in 2010 and five girls went on to play college softball.

 Assistant Coach Steve Adams

-Head Coach Eric Marchetti
+Head Coach Redmond Woodward

-Asst Coach John McCaffrey
+Head Coach John McCaffrey

 Returning for his third season, Coach McCaffrey is back this time named the OA Freshman- Sophomore Sub-Varsity Baseball head coach.
 He is a high school math teacher here at OA and began teaching here in 2011.
 He has contributed to the athletic department in various roles over the years, be it officiating track meets, working the scorer’s table at basketball games, or running the PA during football games, but is very glad to have an opportunity to be back on the diamond again after we all missed the 2020 Spring season.

 He is excited to work closely with Coach Abarr, Coach Woodward, and the rest of the coaching staff to help grow the baseball program here at OA and to help each student-athlete achieve their goals and improve all aspects of their game.
 He is excited to share his passion and knowledge for the game with each student-athlete involved in the OA baseball program.